tahsin2627/nextjs-spotify-api-template/README.md

 - [Spotify Web Playback SDK](https://developer.spotify.com/documentation/web-playback-sdk) - learn how to stream and play Spotify music in your own app.

 To learn more about shadcn/ui, visit the [shadcn/ui](https://ui.shadcn.com/docs) documentation.

+## Comment

+Hi, I'm Cyprien De Roef and I'm a student developper for 8 months now.
+I'm doing my best here to provide something useful, but I obviously may have some inconsistencies laying around.
+I made this repo public in the hope it will be used but I would also appreciate if you suggest any amelioration or PR.
+On the same note, if you see any mistake feel free to inform me.
+In the meantime, enjoy ! :)